glurth/Pool/README.md

 - **Toss**: Adds objects back to the pool.
 - **Pull**: Retrieves objects from the pool.

-Additionally, it features two delegate properties:
+Additionally, it features two delegates that can, optionally, be assigned by via a the constrctor that takes them as parameters:

 - **onPull**: Triggered when an object is retrieved from the pool.
 - **onToss**: Triggered when an object is added back to the pool.

-These delegates allow for custom behaviors such as enabling/disabling or activating/deactivating objects each time they are pulled from or tossed into the pool, making this tool particularly useful for Unity game development.
+These delegates allow for custom behaviors such as enabling/disabling or activating/deactivating objects each time they are pulled from or tossed into the pool, this can be particularly useful in Unity game development.
+They may also be accessed as protected members when creating custom decendants of the Pool<T> class.

 ### Implementation Details